“My brother will love these. It’s the first time he has had a home in four years. Thank you so much.”

 And, in the spirit of productivity and this website, if you do want to take away some actionable advice from this, I would say the moral of the story is this:

-Give away something on Craig’s List (or your local classified equivalent) that is just taking up space and not doing you any good – who knows what kind of difference it might make in someone’s life.
+Give away something on Craig’s List (or a Salvation Army, or Goodwill, or your local classified equivalent) that is just taking up space and not doing you any good – who knows what kind of difference it might make in someone’s life.